About the Nonprofit Student Council (NSC)

 - Part-time MNA student

-- Kat is employed at Stanford University and works in the Office of the General Counsel as Finance Associate and Legal Assistant to the Sexual Harassment Policy Office as Training Compliance Assistant.
+- Kat is employed at Stanford University and works in the Sexual Harassment Policy Office as the Training Compliance Assistant.

 - Previous work experience: Extensive nonprofit experience in higher education institutions and religious organizations.
 Kat is a San Francisco native who graduated from USF with a Bachelor of Science in Business Administration, Marketing, and founded and co-operated a livery service for 10 years in San Francisco.